-You may not think of a resident portal as a form of communication but it can be one of the best ways to bring important community information in one place.
+You may not think of a resident portal as a form of communication, yet it can be one of the best ways to bring important community information in one place.
 It’s also a great way to connect with your most engaged residents.
-As a self-service tool, residents can update information and request support from managers or board members without having to call the office.
+As a self-service tool, residents can update information and request support from managers or board members without calling the office.
 The resident portal also gives them a way to receive information from you with very minimal effort and upkeep on your part.

 Use cases for a resident portal as an HOA communication tool:

-- Online payments – Residents can look up their financial information without ever having to reach out to the office.
+- Online payments – Residents can look up their financial information without contacting the office.

 - Customer service – Enable residents to request services like work orders, support, or approval for architectural requests.